 Hard cider I something not everyone knows about, but should.
-Hard cider has been around since about 55 B.C., when Romans conquered continental Europe and planted orchards in place of native crab apples for the production of hard cider.
-It also has history in northern France, where apples fared better during the Dark Ages and cider became an alternative to wine.
+Hard cider has been around since about 55 B.C. when Romans conquered continental Europe and planted orchards in place of native crab apples for the production of hard cider.
+It also has a history in northern France, where apples fared better during the Dark Ages and cider became an alternative to wine.

-Hard cider was actually more popular than beer in America’s early days.
+Hard cider was more popular than beer in America’s early days.
 Since barley and other grains used to make beer were harder to cultivate in New England soil, hard cider was the drink of choice for most English settlers.
 Cider is typically compared to beer because it’s slightly bubbly and contains less alcohol than wine.
-This is because even the sweetest apples has less sugar than grapes.
+This is because even the sweetest apples have less sugar than grapes.
 On average, hard cider contains 4 to 6 percent alcohol.

 During the crisp fall months, cider is a fantastic cocktail mixer and a great one to use when making Sangria.
-Sangria is typically a mix of wine, brandy and fresh fruits and served over ice, but it’s one of the most individualistic drinks there are, meaning, anything goes.
+Sangria is typically a mix of wine, brandy, and fresh fruits and served over ice, but it’s one of the most individualistic drinks there are, meaning, anything goes.